martbetz/martbetz.github.io/_posts/2023-08-29-x-t10-thumb-grip-repair.md

 ### How did you go about it? ###

 I removed the loose thumb grip and cleaned off all the residue; I used some soapy water on the thumb grip itself, and a cotton bud and cloth on the mount.
-Once clean and dry, everything was re-secured using the tape I'd cut to size.
+Once clean and dry, it was all put back together with the tape I'd cut to size.

 ### How's it holding up? ###